Download EWG's Healthy Living AppClose

 Antioxidants such as vitamin A, C and E, and botanical extracts are common in sunscreen.
 They are added based on the theory that these substances may impart some additional skin protection by “quenching” or reducing free radicals caused by UVA rays,55 which damage skin DNA, proteins and lipids.
 Some studies find that the addition of antioxidant vitamins and botanicals like caffeine and echinacea have reduced skin damages.56

 However, other studies have found that antioxidants have few biological effects.27 One critical factor is the difficulty formulating a lotion with antioxidants that does not break down in storage or when exposed to sunlight.56 While antioxidants can stabilize active ingredients like avobenzone in products, UV rays can also break down antioxidants, sometimes forming harmful byproducts.
-For example, research indicates that vitamin A additives, which are common in sunscreen, may speed the development of tumors and lesions on sun-exposed skin.57
+For example, research indicates that vitamin A additives, which are common in sunscreens, may speed the development of tumors and lesions on sun-exposed skin.57

 EWG has asked the FDA to examine the use of SPF boosters and other inactive ingredients in sunscreens.41C) Poorly formulated or old sunscreens may separate, making it impossible to coat skin evenly.